01 September 2012

 Baked Bagel French Toast

 Now we happened to be sitting on some of my favorite - cinnamon crunch bagels.
-Yum.
-But you can use any type you have on hand.
+Yum...absolutely perfect for cinnamon french toast.
+But you can use any type of bagel you have on hand.
 Plain, strawberry, cinnamon raisin and poppyseed are all excellent as well.
-Heck, you could use an onion bagel if cinnamon and onions do it for you.
 Just be sure that they're a few days old and a bit dried out.
 That part is essential.

-Chopping the bagels is what makes this a morning-of dish.
-By using small pieces with greater surface area, they become saturated with the milk and egg more quickly.
+Chopping the bagels is what changes this baked french toast from a 'night-before' to 'morning-of' dish.
+By using small pieces of bread with a greater surface area, they absorb the milk and egg more quickly.
 Like I said, this is a dish for the procrastinators out there.
 I almost feel like I'm cheating by getting all the flavor without all the soak time.
 (Man, it feels good to be a cheater...at least in this case.)

-A huge bonus about this dish in our two human household is that you make it however big or small as you choose.
-If you want to feed a family of eight or make a batch to heat up throughout the week, use more bagels and a bigger pan.
-If you're just looking for a yummy breakfast for two on a Saturday morning, use a bread pan or two small baking dishes for individual servings.
+Since we're a two person household, a full casserole dish of baked french toast is way too much.
+This recipe is the perfect alternative since you can make as much or as little as you want.
+If you need to feed a family or would like leftovers that can be easily reheated throughout the week, double or triple the recipe and bake in a larger pan.
+If you only need breakfast for two on a Saturday morning, use a bread pan or two small baking dishes for individual servings.
 I love using my wee little Le Creuset dishes for these types of things.

-Now if you're a french toast traditionalist and already reeling from the idea of using bagels, I must first thank you for reading this far!
-Secondly, feel free to leave your eggy bread be and top with with maple syrup.
-We very, very often make this dish without fruit and substitute a brown sugar and nut topping.
-You get an excellent crusty surface on the french toast that way.
+If you're a french toast minimalist and prefer maple syrup to peaches, you can absolutely leave out the fresh fruit.
+We very often substitute a brown sugar and nut topping praline topping which is equally delicious.
+The end result in that case has a lovely golden top with toasty caramelized bits, as pictured below.
 But for those of you were were drawn not only by the name of the dish but also the vibrant fruit pictured, let me speak of the limitless possibilities of this breakfast.

-Here I present to you fresh sliced peaches with with chopped hazelnuts.
-The peaches soften and release their juice while the nuts toast up to roasted perfection.
-A little drizzle of agave nectar and you are in heaven.
-But you can top this dish with any fruit and nut you like.
+While we love the praline topping, we also love this dish with fresh fruit.
+My absolute favorite combination is peaches and hazelnuts.
+The sweet peaches soften and release their juice while the nuts toast up to roasty perfection.
+A little drizzle of agave nectar and you are in breakfast heaven.
+But you can top this dish with any variety of fruit and nut you prefer.
 Fresh berries and walnuts is another favorite in our household.
 You could even use dried fruit or coconut flakes.
-Just play around with what you prefer and give it a go.
-But peaches and hazelnuts are awesome.
+Just play around with your favorites and give it a go.

-Another bonus of mini dishes - no need for plates.
+Another bonus of mini dishes - no plates to wash!
 Just dive right into that fruity, nutty and eggy bagel goodness and enjoy.

 Baked Bagel French Toast (serves 2)